alok6123/E-B4_E-KARMA-Experiment1/storyboard/README.md

 ##### 2.5 Allow pitfalls:
 I.	If user is not familiar with any programming language.
-II.
+<br>II.
 If the user is not familiar with operator of the language.

 ##### 2.6 Conclusion:
 I.	User will take hardly 5 minutes to understand the procedure.
-II.
+<br>II.
 It will take max.
 10 minutes to complete the experiment.
-III.
+<br>III.
 User will get a basic idea and procedure to make a program.

 ##### 2.7 Equations/formulas: NA